 There are several pubs serving food in Musselburgh (2 miles away) including the Muss Bar and KItchen (0131 629 9746) and The David Macbeth Moir (JD Wetherspoon), (0131 653 1060).
 Newcraighall (5 miles away) has the Cuddie Brae (0131 657 1212).
 There is also a pub in nearby Prestonpans, known locally as The Goth (full title The Prestoungrange Gothenburg) (01875 305741), less than a half hour walk along the John Muir Way.

 Do you accept Stag/Hen Parties at Drummohr?

-Sorry, we do not accept single sex, stag or hen parties.
-As a low noise policy site, we have families and couples who book with us for some quality time at our campsite.
+Sorry, we do not accept stag or hen parties for our camping Edinburgh.
+As a low noise policy site, we have families and couples who book with us for some quality time camping Edinburgh.
 Also, as per our terms and conditions, we don’t allow any music to be played by our guests that can be heard outside of their Drummohr tent or touring pitch.